specado/specado/crates/specado-providers/providers/anthropic/README.md

 # Anthropic Provider Specs

 Claude variants share a single Messages API surface. `_base.yaml` contains the shared request/response mappings and authentication settings.
-Individual model specs such as `claude-sonnet-45.yaml` inherit from the base and declare only the model identifiers or capability overrides.
+Individual model specs live in subdirectories (for example `claude-4/opus.yaml`) and inherit from the base while declaring only the model identifiers or capability overrides.